The Monks' Prayer

 Sat 7

-Sun 8 Pentecost Sunday
+Sun 8 32nd Sunday in Ordinary Time

-Mon 9 Mary, Mother of the Church
+Mon 9 Dedication of the Lateran Basilica

 Thu 12